pfisterer/edcs-openstack-studentnodes/README.md

-# Ansible script to generate nodes for students
+# Ansible script to generate virtual machines in OpenStack for students

 Creates a number of virtual machines with